 There were other “adventures” with the Commandos as I gradually came to know them better working in the same medical centre, taking their sick parades when their own MO was away and providing medical services for their families.

-The Commandos seemed to enjoy severe physical activities that involved some degree of risk and danger – the more the better.
+The Commandos were an interesting group who seemed to enjoy severe physical activities that involved some degree of risk and danger – the more the better.
 They were definitely very tough individuals.
 My heart would sink when a cheerful marine would say, “We’re doing something today that would appeal to you Doc!”.

 North African exercise with 40 Commando